PCBL recently updated its By-Laws effective June 5, 2015. To see a copy of the approved By-Laws, please click here.

 The board of directors shall select a nominating committee to present a slate of officers and directors to the board of directors at least two weeks before the annual meeting.
 The slate shall be voted on at the annual meeting.
 Nominations may be made from the floor by any voting members.
 All nominees shall be members of the corporation.

 ARTICLE IV: Directors

 The business and affairs of the corporation shall be managed by the board of directors that includes the officers and no more than twenty-one additional directors.

-Except as hereinafter provided in the case of vacancies, members of the board of directors, except for officers, shall be elected by the members for three year terms with one third of such directors elected at each annual meeting.
+Except as hereinafter provided in the case of vacancies, members of the board of directors, except for officers, shall be elected by the members for two year terms with one half of such directors elected at each annual meeting.
 A minimum of one third of directors shall be representatives from Friends Group Affiliate Members.